 Ink is a significant component of writing, and I wonder why designers and ingeneers neglect it, often.
 I studied rheology, fluid statics and dynamics and developed reliable test methods.
 Without this my fountain pen (the one I brought to life) would be long forgotten.
 Time weeds without attachment.

 The Magic about Nibs – What is the purpose of the slit? – The “Breather Hole” – Control of Ink Flow – Pressureless Writing – Nib Manufacturing Process – Materials

 It is probably the most significant part of a fountain pen.
-It is there, where it all happens.
-The ink is transferred to the paper.
+It is the point, where it all happens.
+Ink is transferred to paper.
 The nib determines the characteristics of writing.
-The width of line alters in response to the pressure the writer applies to the nib, providing the writer with an additional form of expression, only surpassed by the brush.
+The width of line alters in response to the pressure the writer applies, providing them with an additional form of expression, only surpassed by the brush.

 How does it fulfil all its functions? – The Main Task – Physics needed to understand the function – Capillaries – Surface tension – Design – Test – Materials – Manufacture

-Seriously, today, with micro chips being cheap as chips and being so small, and nano technology around, I wonder, why not anyone has taken it on this task.
+Seriously, today, with microchips being cheap as chips and being so small, and nano technology around, I wonder, why not anyone has taken on this task.

 This blog has grown a lot since its inception and for some of you all this technical writing and diagrams can appear quite daunting.
 Send me a brief note about your interest and I would be delighted to offer you some direction.
 Click on Contact and it will take you to my contact page.